-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 But the players must play their part.
 And to every player thinking of sacrificing a career with the red ball to play white ball cricket, I plead with you to think again.
 Don’t sacrifice the opportunity to really challenge yourself.

 Don’t restrict yourself to a form of cricket that, however brilliant, doesn’t require mastery of every skill.
 Only Test cricket can do that.
-Ask Jos Buttler who scored so prolifically here at the IPL before his recall to the English test team whether he valued any of those stunning 20-20 knocks for Rajustan Royals as highly as the man of the match in the second test match v Pakistan last month at Headingly.
+Ask Jos Buttler who scored so prolifically here at the IPL before his recall to the English Test team whether he valued any of those stunning 20-20 knocks for Rajasthan Royals as highly as the man of the match in the second Test match v Pakistan last month at Headingley.

-I suggest that he will have felt a sense of pride achievement cammeraderie and fatigue that only Test Cricket can produce.
+I suggest that he will have felt a sense of pride achievement camaraderie and fatigue that only Test cricket can produce.

 As for the administrators wondering what the players really think.
-How do you ensure that Rashid Kahn and his fellow stars in this room commit to test cricket?
+How do you ensure that Rashid Khan and his fellow stars in this room commit to Test cricket?
 How do you push them towards a career where they truly care about the five-day game?

-Where they don’t just pay lip service to the national test side but dream of test cricket and strive to master it?
+Where they don’t just pay lip service to the national Test side but dream of Test cricket and strive to master it?

 Well, I’m not so long in the tooth that I’ve forgotten the answer to that one!